content-left-bg.png

 What other costs are involved?

 There are no BYOD or internet fees at Park Ridge SHS.
 We recommend purchasing a protective case for the laptop, a waterproof bag, and wired headphones.
 The school also very highly recommends purchasing Accidental Damage Protection (ADP) as the cost of repairs can be expensive.
+We have items like headphones and chargers available in the Qkr! app at education pricing.

 Will the device be safe at school?